Daniel-1017/FRONT-END-THEORY/TS.md

 }
 ```

-_`getters` and `setters`_<br>
+8. `getters` and `setters`
-Can be great for encapsulating logic and for adding extra logic when you try to read a property or when you try to set a property.
+- Can be great for encapsulating logic and for adding extra logic when you try to read a property or when you try to set a property.

 ```ts
 class Accounting extends Department {